 To learn more about our herd, please read this post.

 To watch a great video about Devon cattle click here.

-As of December 2015, we do not have any stock available for sale.
-If you are interest in purchasing a heifer or bull calf, please contact us and we will let you know when they become available.
+As of July 2020, we have 7 heifers available for sale.
+If you are interested in purchasing a heifer, please contact us below.